jfhbrook/susitna/README.md

 1. Ensure variables are defined before they're used
 2. Ensure for loops, if statements, and so on, are properly nested/closed
-3. Resolve addresses for GOTOs and the like
+3. Resolve addresses for GOTOs and the like - things that would be `null` in the IR while editing

 ### Runtime